VOTING information

 IMPORTANT REMINDERS

-- Failure to carefully and legibly complete your Application for an Absentee Ballot and or check a party for any Primary Election, and sign your application will delay your application.
+- Failure to carefully and legibly, sign and complete your Application for an Absentee Ballot and or check a party for any Primary Election, will delay your application for an Absentee Ballot.

 - You may return your application for an Absentee Ballot in one of three ways: